One for the programmers. (If you’re not one, look away now.)

 I present here a wee collection of classes (‘library’ is too grand a word) for passing around database identifiers in a type-safe way in C# (and potentially Java and Scala too).
+See also the follow-up post from 2017.

 (Right that title should have put off my casual audience who might have come here expecting a film review or a rant about religion.)